c00lgat/OBSIDIAN/Basic Command Syntax.md

 ## Finding System Information

 - `cat /etc/redhat-release` - a file that tells us what Linux we are running
-- `uname -a` - tells us date and time, hostname, Linux kernel and all kinds of information about the machine
+- `uname -a` - tells us date and time, hostname, Linux kernel and all kinds of information about the machine.
 - `dmidecode` - `dmidecode | more` to see information one page at a time.
 Tells us information about the machine such as the manufacturer, hardware information and more.
 - `hostname` - tells us what hostname we using